 Ohio has a long history full of incredible things and amazing people, but did you know there are also several stunning castles in Ohio, some even rumored to be haunted?
 From north to south and from east to west, you'll find old structures and newly constructed castles all across the state.
-All of them offer amazing architecture and great stories to share, so we hope you'll enjoy these magical, mythical, mysterious castles right here in Ohio!
+All of them offer amazing architecture and great stories to share.
+We hope you'll enjoy these magical, mythical, mysterious Ohio castles!

 Whether you are looking for a ghost hunt or a history lesson, these 14 incredible castles in Ohio have a lot to offer and are worth the visit.